kavindie/what-did-the-robot-do-in-my-absence/docs/index.md

 [Preprint can be found in arxiv.](https://arxiv.org/abs/2411.10016)

 ## Abstract
-This paper investigates the application of Video Foundation Models (ViFMs) for generating robot data summaries to enhance intermittent human supervision of robot teams.
+This paper investigates the use of Video
+Foundation Models (ViFMs) for generating robot data summaries to enhance intermittent human supervision of robot teams.
 We propose a novel framework that produces both